 The American Journal of Clinical Nutrition discovered that drinking coffee with a meal or during the hour after the meal will reduce iron absorption by 44%.
 This effect is even higher if the coffee contains sugar or milk.

 VERY IMPORTANT: People with iron-deficiency anemia must know this warning.

 A Better Alternative: It is better to drink hot maca after dinner.
-When blended with cacao and cinnamon, a hot maca tastes like delicious.
-In additions, there are many benefits such as energy levels boost, enhanced mood and improved libido.
+When blended with cacao and cinnamon, hot maca tastes delicious.
+In addition, there are many benefits such as energy levels boost, enhanced mood, and improved libido.

 Drinking coffee in the hours before bedtime can cause restlessness, unsatisfactory sleep, or insomnia.